Why I volunteer - Yana Malem from Amentum

 Why did you sign up as a volunteer for Chapter One?
 What spoke to you about the programme?

-As a former primary school teacher, teaching children in Key Stages 1 and 2, I was keen to find ways that I could continue supporting the young minds of the future, outside my daily role within Programme and Project Partners at Sellafield (PPP) and Jacobs.
+As a former primary school teacher, teaching children in Key Stages 1 and 2, I was keen to find ways that I could continue supporting the young minds of the future, outside my daily role within Programme and Project Partners at Sellafield (PPP) and Amentum.

 I’d made contact with the social impact team quite early on to keep my eye out for opportunities I could get involved with and offer up my skills.
 The social impact manager told me about the introduction of Chapter One’s exciting literacy scheme at PPP at Sellafield which would bring together a team of our corporate volunteers to support children in Key Stage 1 who would benefit from additional one-on-one reading time.

 It was the perfect fit and just the kind of initiative that would allow me to share my expertise and give back.
-I jumped at the opportunity to become one of the first Jacobs volunteers to sign up.
+I jumped at the opportunity to become one of the first Amentum volunteers to sign up.
 I started out my career in the engineering sector before I’d moved into teaching, so when I moved back into the industry that kickstarted my career, I felt very fortunate.
 And then with this opportunity, I’ve now also been able to build in some teaching time with young learners – it’s been the best of both worlds for me, being able to do the two things I’m incredibly passionate about.

 I must say, though, that you don’t need to be a teacher or have teaching experience to take up this Chapter One opportunity.
 Anyone with a passion for reading and learning has the right skills and experience to support young readers, which can be very rewarding and reaps benefits for both you and the child very quickly.